TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 **all1 = ?**\
 % Do you want to plot all of the variables?
 1 = YES, 0 = NO.\
 **columns1 = [?]**\
-If you have selected all1 = 0, which column of the input measurements (i.e., parameters) do you want to plot?\
+If you have selected all1 = 0, which column of the input measurements (i.e., variables) do you want to plot?\

 % PLOT 2 = individual isopleths\
 **all2 = ?**\
 Do you want to plot all of the variables?
 1 = YES, 0 = NO.\
 **columns2 = [?]**\
-If you have selected all2 = 0, which column of the input measurements (i.e., parameters) do you want to plot?\
+If you have selected all2 = 0, which column of the input measurements (i.e., variables) do you want to plot?\
 </details>

 <details>
 <summary> L0 script output </summary>

 The code outputs three figures:
 1) **Percentage overlap**.
-This plot shows the regions in P-T space which have the greatest percentage of overlapping parameters.
+This plot shows the regions in P-T space which have the greatest percentage of overlapping variables.
 2) **Isopleths**.
 This plot shows which regions in P-T space coincide with the observed values for each parameter of interest.
-Different parameters are ascribed different colours.
+Different variables are ascribed different colours.
 3) **Overlapping contours**.
 This plot shows the contours for each parameter and the overlapping areas in P-T space for the measured values.
 </details>